Animal Medical Hospital

 How do you do it?
 It sounds complicated.

 Nope.
-The chip comes from the manufacturer inside the tip of its own hypodermic needle.
+The microchip comes from the manufacturer inside the tip of its own hypodermic needle.
 The chip is "injected" under the skin over the shoulders.
 The needle is larger than the ones we use for vaccines, but it's not super painful by any means.
 Most puppies that we chip are easily distracted from the procedure with tasty treats.
 Cats have lots of loose skin, and are usually quite amenable to the procedure, too.
 It's not traumatic or dramatic, except for the visual size of the needle.
 It looks much worse than it is in reality.

 Sign me up!